Bearded Beggarticks, Tickseed Sunflower, Western Tickseed, Long-Bracted Beggarticks, Tickseed Beggarticks, Bur Marigold, Swamp Marigold, Yankee Lice

 When identifying many plants whose flowers look like other species, you may have to look at many features.
 Flip the flowers over and look at their undersides… Well, it is best you read the description of the “involucre” from the experts below.
 It gives me a headache. 🙂

-The link to Illinois Wildflowers below, is for Bidens polylepis.
-It says, “It has a very similar appearance to Bidens aristosa (Tickseed Sunflower).
+Illinois Wildflowers is a very good website for wildflower research and they list Bidens polylepis and not Bidens aristosa.
+They say, “It has a very similar appearance to Bidens aristosa (Tickseed Sunflower).
 However, the flowerheads of this latter species are individually subtended by 8-10 outer bracts (phyllaries); these bracts are shorter, less hairy, and less contorted than those of Bidens polylepis.
 The achenes of Bidens aristosa usually have pairs of conspicuous awns at their apices, otherwise they are very similar in appearance to those of Bidens polylepis.”
-When I compared photograps of both species, they look exactly alike to me.
-Apparently to everyone else, too, because like I said previously I have found no wildflower websites that list both species.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at firstname.lastname@example.org.
 I would enjoy hearing from you.